 It is hard to know the real number of casualties, but it is estimated that about 16000 members of the Polish resistance were killed with roughly 6000 wounded.
 Between 150000 and 200000 Polish civilians died while German casualties totaled between 2,000 to 17,000 soldiers killed and missing.
 Approximately 25% of Warsaw’s buildings were destroyed and after the surrender German troops leveled another 35% of the city block by block.
 By January 1945 over 85% of the city had been destroyed.

 The Katyn Forest Memorial in Johannesburg commemorates the event as well as paying homage to the 14500 Polish POW’s murdered by Stalin’s assassins in 1940 and the members of the South African Air Force who were involved in the Warsaw Airlift in August 1944.
 The memorial sits on to of a grassy rise in the James and Ethel Gray Park in Melrose, between the Glenhove and Athol-Oaklands turn-offs on the M1 in Johannesburg.

 The Allies, realising that the Poles needed support sent over 200 low-level supply drops by the Royal Air Force, the South African Air Force, and the Polish Air Force under British High Command, in an operation known as the Warsaw Airlift.

-The Polish Forces Memorial at the National Memorial Arboretum was Polish ex-combatants association, the Polish Air Force Association Charitable Trust, the Association of the Polish Knights of the Sovereign Military order of Malta (UK), and by public subscription.
+The Polish Forces Memorial at the National Memorial Arboretum was funded by the Polish ex-combatants association, the Polish Air Force Association Charitable Trust, the Association of the Polish Knights of the Sovereign Military order of Malta (UK), and by public subscription.